K18192jz/LCD-LogicFlow/README.md

 # How to Use

-the printpage() Function:

 The printpage() function is a vital component of the program, designed to display menus on an LCD screen and manage user interactions.
 It operates within a loop, which continuously handles menu navigation and exits (breaks) when the page_name variable is updated.
 This allows smooth transitions between menus or custom loops.
-Here's how to use it effectively:

-1. The printpage() Function
-Core Functionality
 The printpage() function:

 Displays the menu options on the LCD, highlighting the current selection with a cursor (e.g., >> and <<).